knative/docs/serving/samples/helloworld-go/README.md

-# Hello World - Go
+# Hello World - Go sample

 A simple web app written in Go that you can use for testing.
 It reads in an env variable `TARGET` and prints "Hello World: ${TARGET}!".
 If